chrisfrank/rack-component/README.md

 ### Mount a Rack::Component as a Rack app

-Because Rack::Components have the same signature as a Rack app, you can mount them anywhere you can mount a Rack app.
+Because Rack::Components have the same signature as Rack app, you can mount them anywhere you can mount a Rack app.
 It's up to you to return a valid rack tuple, though.